jdlien/validator/README.md

 For a working demo, see the [demo page](./demo.html).

-## Structuring A Form for Validator
+## Supported Input Types and Atributes

 Validator works by checking for certain attributes on the form inputs and applying validation based on those.
 In many cases you can use the native HTML5 attributes, but you can also use the `data-` attributes if you do not want the behavior to be affected by built-in browser validation behavior (eg for min-length, max-length, and input types such as date and time).